eure-kai/Circles/README.md

 # Circles
-BlueJ Java Graphics project that displays 10 circles at a time, showing where your mouse has clicked
+BlueJ Java Graphics project that displays circles where your mouse has clicked (June 2021)